-COVID-19 disrupted business practices for everyone.
-If you had gaps in your content marketing program, it’s time to plan for what comes next.
+The COVID-19 pandemic disrupted business practices for all types of companies.
+If your company struggled with gaps in your content marketing program, now is the time to start planning for what comes next.

 As we look toward better days in the future, a clear and comprehensive content marketing plan can help your business in many ways.

 Brand awareness drives overall sales.
 Companies with high brand recognition can also distinguish themselves from competitors.

 Brand awareness increases the opportunities for converting people into buying customers through targeted approaches to appeal to the right people in the right ways.
 After all, establishing a consistent brand and marketing yourself based on those core values and features will attract like-minded and relevant leads.